History of anorexia nervosa: 1873: Ernest-Charles Lasègue

 Ernest-Charles Lasègue was a French physician who practised at the Salpêtrière, Pitié and Necker hospitals.
 From 1869, he was a professor of clinical medicine at Hôpital Necker.

 In 1873, Lasègue published a paper entitled "De l’Anorexie Histerique" in the Archives générales de Médecin.
 Later that year, a translated version of the paper was published in the British Medical Times.

 Lasègue began the article by noting the importance of recognizing hysterical anorexia as a diagnostic entity, and then described the progression of the illness.
 He proposed the hypothesis that at the onset of the disease, lack of appetite originates from a wish to avoid pain.
 After this, a passage was deleted from the translation which described 'the paradoxical liveliness' of the anorexic.
 Lasègue contrasted anorexic behaviour to the behaviour of people forced into starvation during the great famine in Paris.
 Lasegue then described the downward spiral of the anorexic, characterized by indifference, disgust, aversion, and eventually starvation, ill health and possible death.

 Lasègue's paper contrasts with Gull's work by its focus on the psychological symptoms and examination of the role of parental influences and family interactions.
 He wrote about some of the family dynamics inherent in anorexic families, and provided a detailed description of a scene in which relatives try to persuade an anorexic to eat.
+This detailed description listed three stages of Anorexia nervosa, with stage 2 including distressed families speaking "mournfully...of the girl's food" and the patient being "surrounded by a kind of atmosphere from which there was no escape,"which resulted in the anorexic girl developing a kind of "pathological contentment" with the situation she was in.
+And stage 3 including a physical deterioration in which a sufferer has a decision to make: "she either is so yielding as to become obedient without restriction, which is rare; or she submits with a semi-docility... which... vastly complicates the situation."

+Lasègue emphasized the family's role in the onset of AN.
+He said "It must not cause surprise to find me thus always placing in parallel the morbid condition of the hysterical subject and the preoccupations of those around her.
+These two circumstances are intimately connected" He suggested that this connection manifested itself as a conflict between a maturing girl and her parents, often due to the prolongation of dependency that occurred in upper-class 19th-century families, in which a woman was waiting to be married and thus wasn't working and completely reliant on her parents.
+Lasègue also identified "emotional causes" that were often connected to "some real or imaginary marriage proposal," further highlighting the link between anorexia and the frustrations one goes through in the female transition to adulthood.

 In an addendum to his Anorexia Nervosa paper, Sir William Gull provides the following comment on Lasègue's work: